Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Further analysis of a particular family of path-complete graphs

 or the set of LMIs

-for the approximation of the JSR of $m$ matrices.
+for the approximation of the JSR of $m$ matrices. \amal{We note that the LMIs in (\ref{eq:HSCC.lmis}) have appeared in~\cite{daafouzbernussou,LeeK09} and those in (\ref{eq:dual.HSCC.lmis}) have appeared in~\cite{LeeD06}}.
 Throughout this section, we denote the path-complete graphs associated with (\ref{eq:HSCC.lmis}) and (\ref{eq:dual.HSCC.lmis}) with $G_1$ and $G_1^\prime$ respectively.
-(The De Bruijn graph of order $1$, by standard convention, is actually the graph $G_1^\prime$.)
+(The De Bruijn graph of dimension $1$, by standard convention, is actually the graph $G_1^\prime$.)
 Observe that $G_1$ and $G_1^\prime$ are indeed dual graphs as they can be obtained from each other by reversing the direction of the edges.
 For the case $m=2$, our notation is consistent with the previous section and these graphs are illustrated in Figure~\ref{fig:dual.graphs}.
 Also observe from Corollary~\ref{cor:min.of.quadratics} and Corollary~\ref{cor:max.of.quadratics} that the LMIs in (\ref{eq:HSCC.lmis}) give rise to max-of-quadratics Lyapunov functions, whereas the LMIs in (\ref{eq:dual.HSCC.lmis}) lead to min-of-quadratics Lyapunov functions.
 We will prove in this section that the approximation bound obtained by these LMIs (i.e., the reciprocal of the largest $\gamma$ for which the LMIs (\ref{eq:HSCC.lmis}) or (\ref{eq:dual.HSCC.lmis}) hold) is always the same and lies within a multiplicative factor of $\frac{1}{\sqrt[4]{n}}$ of the true JSR, where $n$ is the dimension of the matrices.
 The relation between the bound obtained by a pair of dual path-complete graphs has a connection to transposition of the matrices in the set $\mathcal{A}$.
 We explain this next.